Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 You can't politicize 9-11.

-And so Trump used it and elevated himself in the process, and the drive-by's are starting to figure it out they don't like it.
+And the drive-bys are starting to figure out they don't like it.

 I lived there for eight years, not a native New Yorker by any stretch.

-New York is this gigantic.
+New York is this gigantic, you want melting pot, whatever.

-I mean, veritably, every living thing on earth, one of them lives in New York.
+I mean, veritably every living thing on earth, one of them, lives in New York.

 And yet it's the most provincial town in this country.

-Well, she had once stopped at a rest area on the New York throughway, and that made her a New Yorker in the media story.
+And what I mean by that is, I remember back during the OJ trial, Marsha Clark, the prosecutor, well, she had once stopped at a rest area on the New York Thruway, and that made her a New Yorker in the media story.

-Marcia Clark, who at one time spent time in the Tri-State area.
+Marsha Clark, who at one time spent time in the Tri-State area, she stopped at a rest area and used the restroom.

-She was in the state for about 20 minutes, made her a New Yorker for the purposes of the there was a New Yorker in that story.
+She was in the state for about 20 minutes, made her a New Yorker for the purposes of there was a New Yorker in that story.

-That whatever they'll go to any length whatsoever to put a New York angle in every important story in the country.
+They'll go to any length whatsoever to put a New York angle in every important story in the country.

 OJ trial, you name it.